isaiaherb/reddit-analytics/README.md

 # Python Reddit Data Extraction and Sentiment Analysis (Streamlit Visualization)

-This repository contains raw Python and SQL scripts that extract, transform, and load cleaned data from praw into SQL Server.
-The sentiment analysis is done using the VADER and FinBERT models.
-Before running any Python extraction scripts, you must create a Reddit account and then a Reddit app to get your credentials, which should be assigned as environment variables.
+Note: This is a work in progress, data visualization is not final and can easily be modified.
+This repository also contains raw Python and SQL scripts that extract, transform, and load cleaned data from the Reddit API (praw) into SQL Server.
+The sentiment analysis is done using the VADER and FinBERT models and also includes a breakdown of the emotions contained in the comments.
+Before running, you need to have a Reddit account and create a Reddit app in order to get your credentials.

 ## Dependencies
 * pandas==2.2.2